-The days are getting shorter and the nights are drawing in.
-But, if you’re one of the lucky ones planning a winter holiday, you’ll soon be loading up your suitcase and jetting off abroad.
-Winter woes?
-What winter woes?!
+If you’re one of the lucky ones planning a winter holiday, you’ll soon be loading up your suitcase and heading abroad.

 Yet, whether you’re chasing the sun or hitting the slopes, it’s fair to say that all holidays involve an element of risk.
-So, read our guide on staying safe abroad and you’ll be able to kick back, relax and enjoy some much-deserved downtime.
+So, read our guide on staying safe abroad and you’ll be able to kick back, relax and enjoy your downtime.

-Nearly 21.6 million bags were mishandled (lost or temporarily mislaid) last year, shows SITA data*.
-It’s much better to be prepared than to simply hope it won’t happen to you.
-So, refrain from packing expensive or sentimental items in your suitcase – if you really want to take them, carry them in your hand luggage instead.
+Millions of bags go astray (are lost or temporarily mislaid) each year.
+It’s better to be prepared than hope it won’t happen to you.
+So, refrain from packing expensive or sentimental items in your suitcase.
+If you really want to take them, carry them in your hand luggage instead.

 Only take what you need for the day (plus a little extra) and keep the rest of your weekly cash budget locked in a safe place at your accommodation.
-Better still, pre-load a travel card and use this for your day-to-day expenses.
+Or you can pre-load a travel card and use this for your day-to-day expenses.

 Many holidaymakers enjoy a few tipples while away.
 But, whether you’re warming up with a hot toddy in an après ski bar, or sipping a Pina Colada by the pool, the same rule applies: never leave your drinks unattended.
-Also, there’s a reason why it’s called après ski – just like driving, skiing whilst under the influence can be very dangerous, so save the hot toddies for later on!
+Also, there’s a reason why it’s called après ski – just like driving, skiing whilst under the influence can be dangerous.

 It’s ‘safety in numbers,’ as they say, so don’t walk alone at night.
 Always stay in a group, especially if you’re in a quieter area.
 If you fancy some solo exploring during the daytime, let someone know where you’re going and what time you’ll be back, and always take your phone with you.

-Don’t forget, quality travel insurance is just as important as packing all the essential gear for your holiday!
-It will cover you against possible, unforeseen circumstances, like lost or stolen baggage, or flight delays.
+Don’t forget, travel insurance is just as important as packing all the essential gear for your holiday!

 *We're not responsible for the content of other websites